RolfLewis/goldmark-down/README.md

 # goldmark-down

-A markdown parser for use with [@yuin/goldmark](https://github.com/yuin/goldmark).
+A markdown renderer for use with [@yuin/goldmark](https://github.com/yuin/goldmark).
 Whereas [goldmark](https://github.com/yuin/goldmark)'s parsing is mostly focused on Commonmark compatibility, this renderer is a baseline Markdown implementation upon which customizations can be added for arbitrary output.

 Supports, by default, Github Markdown Tables, Tasks, and Strikethrough elements. *This functionality will likely be exported to an extension in the future.*